Monte Spinarda

 Monte Spinarda is a 1357 m mountain of the Ligurian Prealps in Italy.

 Geography

 The mountain belongs to the Ligurian Alps and is located between the province of Savona (Liguria, south) and the province of Cuneo (Piedmont, north).
 Monte Spinarda is the tripoint where the Ligurian comune of Calizzano and the Piedmontese ones of Garessio and Priola meet.
 Is located very close to the drainage divide between Tanaro and Bormida valleys, on the Bormida valley side, a very long ridge which branches from the Main chain of the Alps at Monte Cianea.
 In the SOIUSA (International Standardized Mountain Subdivision of the Alps) Monte Spinarda belongs to the Ligurian Prealps and, within them, to Monte Carmo group and Dorsale Spinarda-Sotta subgroup (SOIUSA code:I/A-1.I-A.2.b).

 Geology

-The Anfiboliti di monte Spinarda, an outcrop of amphibolites recordered in the Italian official geologic map, was named after the mountain.
+The Anfiboliti di monte Spinarda, an outcrop of amphibolites recordered in the Italian official geological map, was named after the mountain.